Start your first live

-The minimum requirements for the Live UIKit for iOS are:
+The minimum requirements for the Live SDK for Android are:

-Sendbird Live UIKit is an add-on to Sendbird Live SDK which provides live streaming feature and uses open channels for chat from Sendbird Chat SDK.
-Installing Sendbird Live UIKit will automatically install the Live SDK and the Chat SDK.
+Sendbird Live SDK provides live streaming feature and uses open channels from Sendbird Chat SDK for chat.
+Installing Sendbird Live SDK will automatically install the Chat SDK as well.

-Before installing the Live UIKit, create a Sendbird account to acquire an application ID which you will need to initialize the Live UIKit.
+Before installing the Live SDK, create a Sendbird account to acquire an application ID which you will need to initialize the Live SDK.
 Go to Sendbird Dashboard and create an application by selecting Calls+Live in product type.
-Once you have created an application, go to Overview and you will see the Application ID.
+Once you've created an application, go to Overview and you will see the Application ID.

-You can start building your first live event by installing the Live UIKit.
-When you install the Live UIKit, Sendbird Live SDK will be installed implicitly.
+You can start building your a live event by installing the Live SDK first.

 To get started, open